alphagov/backdrop/README.md

 You may wish to trigger a transform manually if data is missing from a output data set.

-Transformations are configured in [Stagecraft][] via the API or Django admin application.
+Tranforms are configured in [Stagecraft][] via the API or Django admin application.

 [Stagecraft]: https://github.com/alphagov/stagecraft